 Looking for ways to trim calories from your traditional Thanksgiving menu this year?
 Sweet potatoes cut the fat but retain all of the flavor when you boil and mash them with orange juice, orange zest, brown sugar, and spices.
-The recipe doesn't call for marshmallows on top, so you'll have to decide whether your family will miss those or not.

 03 of 04

 This island-inspired dish uses cubed fresh sweet potatoes.
 Bake them with oil, honey, lime juice, garlic, and spices for about 40 minutes for an unexpected take on a traditional Thanksgiving side dish.
 This gluten-free recipe pairs well with turkey, but the sweet-and-spicy flavor can also comfortably accompany pork, fish, or a vegetarian entree for an easy workday menu.
 Peel the potatoes for this dish so the seasonings can fully penetrate the creamy flesh.